turbot/guardrails-samples/policy_packs/azure/storage/enforce_enable_cool_access_tier_for_storage_accounts/README.md

 primary_category: "cost controls"
 ---

-# Enforce Azure Storage Enable Cool Access Tier for Storage Accounts
+# Enforce Enable Cool Access Tier For Azure Storage Accounts

-Enforcing the Cool Access Tier for Azure Storage Accounts is important because it optimizes storage costs by automatically assigning infrequently accessed data to a lower-cost tier, ensuring efficient and cost-effective data management without sacrificing data availability.
-This practice supports budget-conscious strategies and maximizes the value derived from storage resources.
+Enforcing the use of the cool access tier for Azure Storage accounts is important for optimizing storage costs and efficiency.
+This measure ensures that infrequently accessed data is stored in a cost-effective manner, reducing overall storage expenses while maintaining accessibility, and aligning with best practices for data management and cost optimization.

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for Storage accounts:

-- Enforce access tier is set to Cool Enabled
+- Enable cool access tier

 **[Review policy settings →](https://hub-guardrails-turbot-com-git-development-turbot.vercel.app/policy-packs/enforce_enable_cool_access_tier_for_storage_accounts/settings)**